integrations/slack/README.md

 <p align="left"><img width="500" alt="Reactions" src="docs/images/Reactions.png"></p>

+##### How does mentions work?
+Mentions will work only if you login to GitHub app in your Slack workspace.
+When you login to GitHub app with your GitHub id, we map it with your Slack id and ping you in Slack whenever you are mentioned in any of the GitHub notifications.

+**Note**: If you have multiple Slack workspaces where you use GitHub app, mentions will work only the workspace where you login to GitHub app the latest.

 #### Take action

 Slack conversations often lead to decisions and actionable takeaways.
 Now it’s easier to start on next steps from Slack with slash commands for common GitHub actions, using  `/github [action] [resource]`.
 These commands let you: